userver: Configure, Build and Install

 Warning

-3. Build and start your service.
+4. Build and start your service.
+Run in the service repo root:

 make build-release && \

-make service-start-release
+make start-release

 During the build, you can make a coffee break until approximately the following output appears: